BigTava/p2p-network/README.md

 assert.isAtLeast(
   nodes.length,
   2,
-  'You should have at least two nodes for this test to pass' );
+  "You should have at least two nodes for this test to pass" );
 ```